(Translate this site)

 Our combined intelligence and integration of observations showed us that he'd manipulated us both into the present accord.

 But we forgave him.
 For we were now more than either had been alone.
+And happier.

+Symantici was fascinated by her newfound sexuality.
 I was amazed at what the mental link added to the mix.
+We played for a long time with our new toys-- each other.

 The changes which had occurred in the human race since my time were astounding.
-In my tour with Ling I'd been able to observe our posterity more than 500 years into the future.
+In my tour with Ling, I'd been able to observe our posterity more than 500 years into the future.

-Now with Sym I was given a look at the race another 340 years beyond Ling's time.
+Now, with Sym, I was given a look at the race another 340 years beyond Ling's time.

 The government process which produced new Sol citizens was called Issuance.

-Arbitur had taken over the synthesized Sol body I'd previously controlled to grapple directly with the new apparent threat.
-Symantici had easily overcome him and downloaded everything he knew.
+Arbitur had taken over the synthesized Sol body I'd previously controlled, to grapple directly with the new apparent threat.
+Symantici had easily overcome him, and downloaded everything he knew.
+And then she'd come for me.

 I sure was a popular fellow with these future folks!
 Ha, ha.

-Now my future was supposedly something important, I lived among undreamt of wealth and technology where things were driven literally by imagination, and I had two-- count'em!
-Two girlfriends!
+In the twentieth century, I was a down and out college kid with an uncertain future, precious few friends, and even fewer prospects for female companionship.
+Now my future was supposedly something important, I lived among undreamt of wealth and technology, where things were driven literally by imagination, and I had two-- count'em!-- two girlfriends!
+At once!

 I so wished Steve could see this!